ag-net/sdk/src/modules/balances/README.md

 # Balances Module

-Here you will find all the features related to the MØX balances
+Here you will find all the features related to balances

 ## Transfer